 How do cats do it?
 Near as I can tell, they are idle twenty-five hours of the day.
-But in less time it takes to flip a pancake, a cat can pounce on a mouse or a bird and claim it as its own.
+But in less time it takes to flip a pancake, a cat can pounce on a mouse and claim it as its own.
 If I set out to capture a mouse, it would take me twenty minutes to set the trap before accidentally stepping on it.

 The lifestyle of cats smacks an interesting contrast to their human counterparts.
 For if you want to make your mark, you have to stand up and bark for attention.
 From the start it’s go! go! go!
 Get up early and never go to bed.
 Sleep died with the dodo.
 Rest is for the retired.
 To be successful you need to know what’s going on in Tashaki, Japan as well as Bangor, Maine.
 Be adaptable.
 Be vigilant.
 Be prepared.

 And as we fight and claw our way into middle management, the cats in the wild lie low and wait.
 Waiting is no problem.
 A whole day can go by and that’s fine.
 Patience is their ally, for as they wait, they are no longer there.
 And if they are no longer there, only the wind through the tall grass remains.
 And with the stillness comes the prey.

 When it comes to predators, alligators seem like a lazy lot.
 Resembling pieces of driftwood, they never seem to move, ever.
 The alligator at our zoo never moved its whole life.
 Snow, wind, rain, passing postman, it didn’t matter.
 We’d toss peanuts at it to see if it was alive, but the nuts bounced off its thick skin and littered ground.
 The alligator didn’t even blink.
 It just laid there, probably listening for our names and where we lived.